CERT-Polska/ursadb/docs/syntax.md

 ## Reindex

-Add new index type to the existing dataset.
+Add new index type to an existing dataset.

 For example:
 ```